MSSputnik/s3scripts/aws/README.md

 This scripts use the common aws-cli which must already exist

 ## settings.sh
-In this version, the scripts always require that the file `settings.sh` to be present in the same directory as the scripts.
+In this version, the scripts no not require the file `settings.sh` to be present in the same directory as the scripts.
+When using role based authentication, only the s3Bucket is required.
+This can also be set as environment variable: `export s3Bucket=<bucketname>`

-Mandatory parameters:
+Optional parameters:
 + s3Bucket

-Optional parameters:
 + s3Key
 + s3Secret